aelassas/aelassas/README.md

 My strength lies in the development of innovative solutions and the ability to adapt them to different industries looking to streamline or automate their work process or data management.

 I am passionate about learning new technologies and frameworks and applying them to solve complex and challenging problems.
-I am proficient in working with Node.js, React, React Native, C# and .NET among other languages and tools.
+I am proficient in working with Node.js, React, React Native, TypeScript, C# and .NET among other languages and tools.
 I also have experience integrating and developing e-commerce platforms and cloud services.
 My ultimate aim is to deliver high-quality software products that meet the requirements and expectations of our customers and users.

 After obtaining a master's degree in software engineering in France in 2010, I worked in the suburbs of Paris as a software engineer at Mediatvcom, a company specializing in broadcasting, digital television, and new technologies.
 My job required me to lead a team of developers to create scalable turnkey solutions that met clients' particular needs.